OmarCloud20/terraform-workshop/README.md

 }
 ```

-2. Create a new file named `main.tf` and add the following code:
+2. Create a file named `main.tf` or replace the one from the previous tutorial with the following code:

 ```hcl
 terraform {